 (B) A licensee in an inactive status may request a return to active status at any time by submitting a restoration application to the board.
 Applications shall:

-(1) Be typewritten or printed in ink or submitted electronically via the Ohio e-license system; and
+(1) Be submitted electronically via the Ohio e-license system; and

-(2) Be signed by the applicant or electronically signed if applying electronically via the Ohio e-license system; and
+(2) Be signed by the applicant electronically via the Ohio e-license system; and

 (4) Contain proof that the applicant completed at least thirty clock hours of continuing education per rule 4757-9-01, 4757-9-02 or 4757-9-03 of the Administrative Code as applicable within the two year period immediately preceding the application for restoration and additionally include six hours of ethics within the thirty hours instead of three required by the rules.
 Clock hours used to meet the requirements of this paragraph shall not be used to renew the restored license; and